 A dynamic multidisciplinary artist whose work is grassroots, visionary, and global in scope, Shontina Vernon is an accomplished filmmaker, theater artist, musician, creative facilitator and educator.

 Her work champions the necessity of arts and culture to catalyze social change.
 As such, it has been recognized nationally and internationally for both its artistic merit and risk taking.

 Shontina draws from her autobiographical experiences and today’s landscape of political urgency and inequity to create a provocative body of work.

-A believer in the transformative power of deconstructing and re-imagining our personal narratives, Shontina facilitates workshops using creative writing, theatre, music and movement to aid marginalized communities in connecting with a sense of voice and agency.
+A believer in the transformative power of art and story, Shontina facilitates workshops using creative writing, theatre, music and movement to aid marginalized communities in connecting with a sense of voice and agency.

 She is a 2016-18 Rauschenberg Artist as Activist Fellow, a prestigious two-year grant program funding artistic projects addressing racial justice through the lens of mass incarceration.

 Shontina weaves disciplines, mediums, and communities to center social justice work with vibrancy and rigor.
 Her work has been particularly impactful in raising awareness around gender/sexuality and juvenile justice policy.